 1) Put half of the water in a large mixing bowl.
-If you're using a stand mixer like a Kitchenaid mixer, put it directly in the mixer bowl.
+If you're using a stand mixer like a Kitchenaid mixer, put it directly in the bowl of a stand mixer.
 Rain the teaspoon of unflavored gelatin evenly over the surface of the water (see the video for a visual of what I mean) and set aside.

-2) Put the remaining water, sugar, corn syrup, and salt in a small saucepan and cook over medium-high heat.
+2) Combine sugar, the remaining water, corn syrup, and salt in a small saucepan and cook over medium-high heat.
 Don't stir it, just give it the occasional swirl, if necessary.
-Cook until the temperature reads 240 degrees Fahrenheit (soft ball stage) on a candy thermometer.
+Cook until the temperature reads 240 degrees Fahrenheit (softball stage) on a candy thermometer.

-3) Pour the hot mixture into the bowl with the gelatin mixture.
-Whip on a low speed for two minutes, then add vanilla, and whip on high speed for several minutes, until the mixture is thick, white, and fluffy.
+3) Pour the hot syrup into the bowl with the gelatin mixture.
+Whip on a low speed for two minutes (use the whisk attachment), then add vanilla, and whip on high speed for several minutes, until the mixture is thick, white, and fluffy.

 Wouldn't a trio of ice cream toppings make a magnificent hostess gift?
 I thought the toppings looked especially cute in small glass milk bottles.
 I bought mine in the dollar section at Target, but I don't know if they're still there.
 You can definitely find them on Amazon (like these ones).

 You can find the hot fudge recipe here, and the strawberry sauce recipe here.
 I also have an amazing peanut butter caramel sauce recipe--combine that with the marshmallow sauce over chocolate ice cream for a truly amazing ice cream sundae!

 - Swirl the marshmallow sauce and chocolate sauce and serve with graham crackers to make an easy, amazing s'mores dip.

 - Spread the marshmallow creme on peanut butter sandwiches to make incredible fluffernutter sandwiches!